Reactive Dyes for Printing Dye Process

 First of all the dried prints are impregnated open-width and crease-free with an alkaline fixation liquor and after that fixed as per the available equipment.

-Face Pandding.jpg Face Pandding.jpg
+Face Pandding Face Pandding

 A horizontal padder with steel/rubber roller arrangement has effective to apply the alkaline fixation liquor which should allow both face padding and immersion of the fabric, depending on its structure and weight.
 The padding roller which comes into contact with the printed side of the fabnc should be mad of steel (S) and the nip roller should be covered with rubber(R)